Meaning of Numbers: The Number 150

 More Info on Biblical Meaning of 150

 The Hebrew word naga, Strong's #H5060, is the only original language word that is recorded exactly 150 times.
-It means to touch, strike, reach or draw near something.
+It is written the most in the book of Leviticus (28 times) followed by Numbers and Isaiah (10 times each).
+The word means to touch, strike, reach or draw near something.
 Its first use is in Genesis 3:3 where Eve tells the devil that God forbade her and Adam from even touching the tree of good and evil (Genesis 3:3).

 150 is equal to 2 x 3 x 5 x 5 (or 5 squared).
 The number 150 is also the sum of the primes 7, 11, 13, 17, 19, 23, 29 and 31.